RavishRajput2403/ravishrajput2403/README.md

 # 👋 Hi there, I'm Ravish Kumar!

 ## 💼 About Me
-I’m a Software Engineer & B.E.
-Computer Science Engineer (graduated 2025).
-I work on web development, I enjoy turning ideas into clean, efficient apps.
+Motivated and detail-oriented Software Engineer with a B.E. in Computer Science (2025).
+Skilled in developing dynamic and responsive web applications using the MERN stack.
+I enjoy transforming ideas into efficient, user-focused solutions and continuously improving my skills in full-stack development.
+Passionate about clean code, modern design, and solving real-world problems through technology.

 ---